rooseveltframework/source-configs/README.md

 A Node.js module that harvests app-level config values from command line arguments, environment variables, or config files based on a config schema you define within your app.
 This module was built and is maintained by the [Roosevelt web framework](https://github.com/rooseveltframework/roosevelt) [team](https://github.com/orgs/rooseveltframework/people), but it can be used independently of Roosevelt as well.

-Configs matching a given schema are sourced from the following locations in the following order of precedence:
+By default configs matching a given schema are sourced from the following locations in the following order of precedence:

 - Command line argument set in the schema via `commandLineArg`.
 - Environment variable set in the schema via `envVar`.